Skip to content

 parser.add_argument("-lq", "--save_lq_frames", action="store_true",

-help="additionally save downscaled LQ frames")
+help="Additionally save downscaled LQ frames (320x320 px).")

 args = parser.parse_args()

-# Set capture frequency in seconds
+# Set capture frequency (default: 1 second)

-# 'CAPTURE_FREQ = 0.8' (0.2 for 4K) saves ~58 frames per minute to .jpg (RPi Zero 2)
+# 'CAPTURE_FREQ = 0.8' (0.2 for 4K) saves ~58 frames per minute to .jpg

-CAPTURE_FREQ = 0.8 # (1)!
+CAPTURE_FREQ = 0.8 if not args.four_k_resolution else 0.2 # (1)!

 # Create depthai pipeline